-In November 2011, I participated in a conference call with two insurance industry representatives, Jim Hall and David Hanson.
-Mr. Hall proposed some amendments to HB 2071 to clarify when an insurer is on notice under the new law; the Probate Committee agreed to make those changes; and 2012 SB 292 is the resulting bill.
-SB 292 is very similar to Uniform Probate Code Section 2-804, Revocation of Probate and Nonprobate Transfers by Divorce; No Revocation by other Changes of Circumstances, with just a few changes to adapt it to Kansas.
+House Bill 2014 is identical to 2012 SB 292.
+It is also very similar to Uniform Probate Code Section 2-804, Revocation of Probate and Nonprobate Transfers by Divorce; No Revocation by other Changes of Circumstances, with just a few changes to adapt it to Kansas.

 One of the first estate administration matters I remember working on as a young attorney involved a case in which we represented the surviving children of a decedent.
 The decedent had divorced her husband some time prior to her death.
 In the divorce decree, each party was granted ownership of his/her own life insurance policies and retirement accounts.
 However, the decedent had never followed through with actually changing the beneficiary designations on her life insurance policies or IRA.
 Upon her death, they still named her ex-husband as the beneficiary.
-I was surprised to discover that under Kansas law, because the beneficiary designations were never changed, the ex-husband, and not the decedent's surviving children

-(who were named as the contingent beneficiaries), would receive the proceeds from both the life insurance policies and IRA.
+I was surprised to discover that under Kansas law, because the beneficiary designations were never changed, the ex-husband, and not the decedent's surviving children (who were named as the contingent beneficiaries), would receive the proceeds from both the life insurance policies and IRA.
 It was quite clear to everyone involved that the decedent would not have intended her ex-spouse to inherit the life insurance proceeds or IRA.
 However, because the beneficiary designations had never been changed, he did.